 Microbiome & Health

-Everyone’s got a personal collection of microbiota.
+Everyone’s got a personal collection of microbiotas.
 You could think of yours as your unique internal pet—at up to 3 percent of your body mass requiring nurturing and feeding.
-In turn, your microbiota provides essential services: extracting energy from food, absorbing and generating vitamins and amino acids and forming barriers against infective invaders.
-New studies are showing your microbiota might also fight diabetes, obesity and cancer; stimulate your immune system; break down toxins; and boost your overall health.
+In turn, your microbiota provides essential services: extracting energy from food, absorbing, and generating vitamins and amino acids, and forming barriers against infective invaders.
+New studies are showing your microbiota might also fight diabetes, obesity, and cancer; stimulate your immune system; break down toxins; and boost your overall health.